ReCONstruct-Digital-Platform/explore-hlms/README.md

 Now fill in the `.env` file with you DB connection values (more on setting up DB below) and Mapbox API key.

 ## Get the data
 This project uses a PostGIS database to handle the geo computations.
 You need to download and install [PostgreSQL](https://www.postgresql.org/download/) and the [PostGIS extension](https://postgis.net/documentation/getting_started/).
 Then setup the default admin user `postgres` with a password.
 I will assume it is running on `localhost` at the default port `5432`, change the values below as appropriate based on your setup.
+This was tested with PostgreSQL version 15.2.

 Download a dump of the database [here](https://f005.backblazeb2.com/file/bit-data-public/exploredb_20240114.sql).
 Before we can load it, we'll have to create a user and a database.